top of page

 Frequently Asked Questions

-In many cases, probate takes between 6 and 12 months from the date of death, though some estates complete sooner and others take longer.
+In many cases, probate takes between 6 and 12 months from the date of death.
+Some estates complete sooner, while others take longer.

 Once the application is submitted, it commonly takes 8–16 weeks to receive the grant, depending on complexity and checks.